fausfore/hado-ui/README.md

-# A datepicker web component build with Stencil
+# A Collection of web component build with Stencil

 It is based on [MomentJS](https://momentjs.com/docs/) and use [HammerJS](https://hammerjs.github.io/) for the gestures.